 the things you would have done or not done?
 This is an exercise for such eventuality.

-Another 20 minutes would have ended my life on July 9, 2013, without giving a notice, it was indeed a major heart attack.
-Of course, no one but the manufacturer knows the life of our battery; we don’t come stamped with unlimited lifetime warranty.
+My life could have ended on July 9, 2013, without giving notice, it was indeed a heart attack.
+Of course, no one but the manufacturer knows the life of our battery; we don’t come stamped with an unlimited lifetime warranty.
 I hope you find this booklet to be your mirror.

 Should I become the statistics and not make it through the surgery, I want you to know that I